Employment Law Solicitors

 You do have freedom of choice to select the solicitor you would like to instruct.
 On becoming aware of a claim, you should contact your insurance company as soon as you can and advise that you wish to instruct your own solicitor to assist with the claim.
 We are able to liaise with insurers on your behalf to quickly secure cover.

 On occasions where there is a dispute in place, an employer may offer you a settlement agreement.
 It is usual for an employer to make a contribution towards your legal fees in obtaining that advice.
 It is very important that you are aware of the implications of the settlement agreement wording you are agreeing to as sometimes the wording can contain indemnities and restrictive covenants which need to be fully explained to you by your solicitor.
-As your costs are likely to be covered by your employer, you may not need to contribute towards our costs.
-We will liaise with your employer directly on your behalf to negotiate the best settlement terms possible on your behalf.

 Should you require further information relating to settlement agreements, our handy guide outlines the reasons for settlement agreements and the steps to be taken when concluding a settlement agreement.